An artist who is known for creating humorous images in his paintings is what René Magritte could be described as.

 A painting that speaks about the raw truths of what he has experienced and where he found his inspiration from—his mother.

 What caused this unusual art to occur in the first place?
 This answer has two main reasons:

 - The thought is to create a sexual painting that suggests how a male sees a woman.

-- This René Magritte artwork is an obvious reference to his mother’s death, the way they discovered her anatomy, that is the face covered with a naked body.
+- This René Magritte artwork is an obvious reference to his mother’s death and the way they discovered her anatomy, which is the face covered with a naked body.